 - Block around the world featuring block collaborators from Australia and the USA.

-We are delighted to announce that Associate Professor Phillip Dawson, Associate Director of the Centre for Research in Assessment and Digital Learning (CRADLE) at Deakin University will give the keynote address at this year's virtual L&T Symposium.
+Associate Professor Phillip Dawson, Associate Director of the Centre for Research in Assessment and Digital Learning (CRADLE) at Deakin University gave the keynote address at the 2020 virtual L&T Symposium.

-Phill's keynote titled 'Developing students’ feedback literacy for study, work and life' focuses on now to help students make the most of feedback and develop their 'feedback literacy'.
+Phill's keynote titled 'Developing students’ feedback literacy for study, work and life' focused on how to help students make the most of feedback and develop their 'feedback literacy'.